This post contains affiliate links. Please see our disclosure policy.

 - 3 tbsp reduced apple cider

-- 3 tbsp apple butter can sub melted butter in a pinch, but HIGHLY recommend apple butter here
+- 3 tbsp apple butter, can sub melted butter in a pinch, but HIGHLY recommend apple butter here

 Instructions

 - Prep: Reduce your apple cider by cooking it, stirring occasionally, in a small saucepan on the stove, over medium-high heat until it reduces down to 1/2 cup + 2 tbsp.
 This will take about 35-42 minutes.
 Let it cool in the fridge so it's room temperature, not hot.
-Yes, you really do need 5 cups – this produces a very concentrated apple cider flavor, and you won't be able to taste it otherwise.
-Make the salted caramel sauce by following my recipe here.
-Stir in the apple cider last.
-Let it cool to room temperature before using, or make it up to a week ahead and store in the fridge.
+Yes, you really do need 5 cups – this produces a very concentrated apple cider flavor, and you won't be able to taste it otherwise.5 cups apple cider

 - Bake the Cookies: Preheat your oven to 350° F. Line a few cookie sheets with parchment paper or silicone baking mats.
 In a small bowl, stir together the sugar and spices for coating.
 Roll the dough balls generously in the apple pie spice cinnamon sugar mixture.
 Place about 6 cookies on each sheet, with room for them to spread.
 Bake for 11-13 minutes.
 The edges should look and feel set when tapped with a fingertip, and the centers will be puffy and look just a tad underdone.
 They will set up as they cool.